 The machine will home the axes and proceed to probe the bed.
 Each point in the probing grid will be measured several times.
 Watch the first few probe points to make sure the probe is moving smoothly.

 You can tap Stop at any point in the probing procedure to cancel it.
-This stops the probing sequence and the active toolhead will go back to its initial X position.
+This stops the probing sequence and the active toolhead goes back to its homed position except if probing is stopped while the automatic homing is done.
+In such case, automatic homing is stopped and the machine must be homed after a stop.

 Probed values are reset to the default configuration (30 mm) when probing is stopped.